 Rangatahi / young people have a big role to play in making our city better.
-We are committed to educating and engaging rangatahi in Council matters, to make sure that their voice informs decision making.
-In particular, our focus is on the period between childhood and adult age - ages 12-24 years old.
+We are committed to engaging rangatahi in Council matters, to make sure that their voice informs decision-making.
+In particular, our focus is on the period between childhood and adult age 12-24 years old.

-Signed off in April 2024, the new Rangatahi Action Plan, shows our commitment to educating and engaging with young people, setting clear goals and actions.

-The actions will enable rangatahi to share their ideas and opinions more easily, so they can better influence what happens in Te Awa Kairangi Ki Tai Lower Hutt.
+Signed off in April 2024, the new Rangatahi Action Plan shows our commitment to educating and engaging with young people, setting clear goals and actions.
+The actions will enable rangatahi to share their ideas and opinions more easily, so they can better influence what happens in Te Awa Kairangi ki Tai Lower Hutt.

-We ran our annual Resident Satisfaction Survey 2023-24
+We ran our annual resident satisfaction Survey 2023-24

-The Resident Satisfaction Survey is an annual survey undertaken by our Research and Evaluation Team.
+The resident satisfaction survey is an annual survey undertaken by our research and evaluation team.
 The survey asks a sample of Lower Hutt residents about their engagement and satisfaction with the Council's provision and delivery of services and Council-maintained facilities and spaces.
 It is a snapshot of residents' perceptions at one point in time.
 The survey ran from March 15 to April 25 2023, with 1,912 valid responses received.
 The information is useful in Council's future planning and priority setting.

-We ran the long-standing summer reading challenge
+We managed the longstanding summer reading challenge

-Alongside Upper Hutt City Council we ran our long-standing summer reading challenge designed to support young readers.
-The programme encourages literacy and a love of reading among our community .
+Alongside Upper Hutt City Council, we ran our long-standing summer reading challenge designed to support young readers.
+The programme encourages literacy and a love of reading among our community.

-Across all age groups covering The Little Read, The Big Read and The Even Bigger Read 1092 entries were submitted, with 3759 books read and 4873 activities completed, across our Hutt City Libraries.
+Across all age groups covering The Little Read, The Big Read, and The Even Bigger Read, 1,092 entries were submitted, with 3,759 books read and 4,873 activities completed, across our Hutt City libraries continued

 The challenge has been running in Lower Hutt for over 10 years and has been popular for families to engage with during the summer break.
-In addition, more than 104 tamariki took part in a special lego launch event at the start of the initiative - The Big Build - at seven of our Hutt City Neighbourhood Hubs.
+In addition, more than 104 tamariki took part in a special lego launch event at the start of the initiative - The Big Build - at seven of our Hutt City neighbourhood hubs.